1941-2021 In Memoriam

-K. Morgan Varner, III, practices transactional law and business dispute resolution of all types, representing both entrepreneurs and established companies.
-He has significant experience in construction law and is a member of the firm's Construction Service Group and an adjunct member of the Business and Complex Litigation Group and the Corporate Services Group.
-Mr. Varner also practices business succession and estate planning for the principals of his business clients.
+K. Morgan Varner, III, practiced transactional law and business dispute resolution of all types, representing both entrepreneurs and established companies.
+He had significant experience in construction law and was a member of the firm's Construction Service Group and an adjunct member of the Business and Complex Litigation Group and the Corporate Services Group in the firm's Atlanta office.
+Mr. Varner also practiced business succession and estate planning for the principals of his business clients.

 Blocking Payment of Cashier's Checks and Related Remedies